 We are proud to support our richly diverse communities.
 We know that it is only by working together and learning from each other that we can address the barriers that some people face accessing end of life care and support.

 We are actively committed to being inclusive to everyone from all backgrounds and to creating positive change, both within our services and as an employer, to ensure everyone feels welcomed.

-We recognise that this is a journey.
+We recognise that this is a journey and we will make mistakes along the way.
+A recent video we created to thank our supporters was an example of this where we failed to represent our diverse audience in the imagery and we acknowledge and want to do better.
 Every day we need to check in and make sure we are being true to the principles of Equality, Diversity and Inclusion, both as an employer and service provider.